woossi0/suite/docs/usermanual/source/cartography/rt/heatmap.rst

    SLD Example
    -----------

    The heatmap surface in the map image above is produced by the following :download:`heatmap_example.sld <artifact/heatmap_example.sld>`.
-(The map image also shows the original input data points styled by another SLD, as well as a base map layer.)
 You can adapt heatmap_example.sld to your data with minimal effort by adjusting the parameters.

    .. literalinclude:: artifact/heatmap_example.sld
       :linenos: